 The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

-Supporting the future of regional Australia.
+Supporting the future of regional Australia and empowering communities through education and training.

-There has been fantastic demand for RESP and all remaining places have now been filled and applications have closed.
-Visit the RESP page and FAQs for more information.
+There has been fantastic demand for the Future of Work Program and all remaining places have now been filled and applications have closed.

 About the Future of Work Program